k2view-academy/K2View-Academy/articles/06_LU_tables/03_table_indexes.md

 DESCRIBE INDEX; Get all system indexes.
 DESCRIBE INDEX LU Name.Table Name Get the indexes of a specific table within the LU name.;
 DESCRIBE INDEX customer; Get all indexes of the schema of LU Customer.
-DESCRIBE INDEX customer.address_billing; Get the indexes of a specific table within the schema Customer.
+DESCRIBE INDEX customer.address_billing; Get the indexes of a specific table within the Customer Schema.
-DESCRIBE INDEX customer.address%; Get the indexes of all tables starting with address
+DESCRIBE INDEX customer.address%; Get the indexes of all tables starting with address.
 </code></pre>

 Click for more information about The DESCRIBE Command.